|

 Ving Tranh Pagoda

 Normally we’d have stopped here on the way back into town, but our tour guide said that it’d be less crowded if we did it first thing in the morning.
-It was still fairly crowded, and HOT, and I felt very grumpy and unimpressed with the whole thing.
+It was still fairly crowded, and HOT, and to be honest it was very similar to other temples I’d seen elsewhere.
+Perhaps if I’d started in HCMC and went north it’d be more special, but after so many similar sights it was just okay.

-Turns out part of the problem was they were doing construction on part of the temple, so much of the grounds were closed off.
+Also, turns out they were doing construction on part of the temple, so much of the grounds were closed off.
 All we could get to was a small part, with some of the larger statues.
 Oh well!

 Boat to Unicorn Island